msdlt/canvas-where-am-I/README.md

 PLease report these as Issues and I will try and sort them out as son as possible

 ## Caveat
 This code relies heavily on the ids and classes of various elements in Canvas.
 As a result it is likley to break when Instructure make changes to the Canvas UI.
+I hope I am not being naive in thinking that these should be fairly simple to fix when necessary, particularly with help from others in the lovely Canvas community :)